-Welcome to my living room.
+WELCOME to my living room.
 Thank you for stopping by.

-This is my second work published by Black Rose Writing; my first being The Geyser Girl of Yellowstone Park, a novel on man's edification through nature's examples.
+This is my third work published by Black Rose Writing; my first being The Geyser Girl of Yellowstone Park, a novel on man's edification through nature's examples.
 For further information, please see the page entitled: "The Geyser Girl of Yellowstone Park."

-The page marked "Excerpts" contains samples from both my works.
+The page marked "Excerpts" contains samples from my works.
 Do help yourselves.
 Just down the hall are a homespun photo gallery and some press releases as well.

 Love and peace.